There’s a revolution going on. A disparate band of rebels, the Omega Men, are taking on the oppressive Citadel – by any means necessary.

 I’m intrigued by King’s lateral approach to the narrative, and the atmospheric art of Bagenda – filled with characters who look like they’ve had tough lives before we meet them – is terrific.
 Romulo Fajardo Jr is a huge asset to the series, with his dialled down colour choices – no cosmic Crayolas here – while Pat Brosseau deserves a bonus for lettering above and beyond the call of duty – all those extraterrestrial glyphs!
 A nice touch is that the credits dedicate this issue to Roger Slifer, writer of DC’s original Omega Men series, who died recently.

-One great thing about this week is that digital buyers are finally getting the variant covers thrown into the package, meaning that as well as Trevor Hutchison’s evocative poster-like main image, I can enjoy Tony Cypress’s differently glorious alternate.
+One great thing about this week is that digital buyers are finally getting the variant covers thrown into the package, meaning that as well as Trevor Hutchison’s evocative poster-like main image, I can enjoy Toby Cypress’s differently glorious alternate.

 King, Bagenda and co – including editors Amedeo Turturro, Andy Khouri and Brian Cunningham – deserve credit for a confident, well-crafted first issue.
 Omega Men has its own identity right out of the gate, and I look forward to seeing where the rebels go next.